tjmora/g-font/README.md

 }
 ```

-The `g.buildLink()` will build a Google Font stylesheet link of all the fonts (and their
+The `buildLink()` will build a Google Font stylesheet link of all the fonts (and their
-weights and styles) collected so far. **It needs to be included after every component is already
+weights and styles) collected so far. **It needs to be included after every component is
-included.** That's why we placed the `<Head>` and `<link>` tags after the `<Component>` tag.
+already included.** That's why we placed the `<Head>` and `<link>` tags after the `<Component>`
+tag.

 This manually-added `<link>` tag is only important for the page loads.
-For hydration, the `font`
+For hydration, the
-method works as expected.
-In development, it collects fonts, weights, styles and variation settings,
+`font` method works as expected.
+In development, it collects fonts, weights, styles and
-and dynamically inserts a stylesheet `<link>` tag to the DOM.
-In production, it doesn't do the
+variation settings, and dynamically inserts a stylesheet `<link>` tag to the DOM.
+In production,
-collecting and the dynamic insertion of `<link>` tags.
-You need to place the necessary
+it doesn't do the collecting and the dynamic insertion of `<link>` tags.
+You need to place the
-`<link>` tags yourself as discussed previously in the **Development vs Production** section.
+necessary `<link>` tags yourself as discussed previously in the later part of the
+**Development vs Production** section.

+## Issues/Contributing

+Before you create any issue or make a pull request, please consider the following:

+1. The weight parameter for the `font` and `font_` will only be of type string for the meantime, even for the numeric values.
+This makes the custom font/value types simpler and the code editor will have easier time generating the set of valid values.

+2. Only the variation settings or axes included [here](https://fonts.google.com/variablefonts#axis-definitions) are supported as these have documented default values.
+A few Google fonts have exotic variation settings and this library chose to ignore those axes.

+3. Some fonts from this [repo](https://github.com/google/fonts) have missing METADATA files.
+Those fonts are not even present in the Google Fonts website that this library also chose to ignore those fonts.

 ## Test